loicknuchel/ionic-starter/README.md

 ## Getting started

-- install nodejs, gulp, cordova & ionic (if not already done)
+- install nodejs, npm, gulp, bower, cordova, ionic & sass (if not already done)
 - `git clone git@github.com:loicknuchel/ionic-starter.git` : clone this repo
 - `cd ionic-starter` : go to folder
 - `bower install` : install app dependencies
-- `npm install gulp` : install build dependencies
+- `npm install` : install build dependencies
 - `ionic setup sass` : use sass
 - `ionic serve` : start the app on your browser

-For the impatients, you can run all these commands in one time : `git clone git@github.com:loicknuchel/ionic-starter.git && cd ionic-starter && bower install && npm install gulp && ionic setup sass && ionic serve`
+For the impatients, you can run all these commands in one time : `git clone git@github.com:loicknuchel/ionic-starter.git && cd ionic-starter && bower install && npm install && ionic setup sass && ionic serve`

 To run the app on your android device :